Top three questions in the mind of a newbie are:

 Some Sanitation tips

 - Rolling up your sleeves and washing all the way to elbows like a surgeon might not be an overkill.
-Remember to sanitize the hydrometer, airlock or that wrapper in your chest pocket (which might carelessly fly into your batch!)
+Remember to sanitize the hydrometer, airlock, or that wrapper in your chest pocket (which might carelessly fly into your batch!)

 - Most wild yeast and packaged dry yeast have microbial cultures that are isolated from nature.
 They have survived generations of natural selection and hence, are resilient to infection.
-However, liquid yeast and newer bio-engineered strains are synthesized in labs and have never witnessed invasion of other microbes.
+However, liquid yeast and newer bio-engineered strains are synthesized in labs and have never witnessed the invasion of other microbes.
 Hence, they are very delicate and get contaminated easily.

 To summarize- maintain cleanliness, be mindful of the temperature, pH, and oxygen levels.
 Understanding the difference in the conditions for your desired yeast/ bacterial strains to thrive as compared to common contaminants/ invasions is all that is needed.
 Please remember to label your batches.
 It could be something as simple as “date/ style” or something more exhaustive as a patient card of hospitals that has the entire history (recipe, observation, notes on the batch, etc.).
-Most traditionalists has grown by attaching these cards to the fermenters using a string/ twine but I prefer to use simple adhesive stickers.
+Most traditionalists have grown by attaching these cards to the fermenters using a string/ twine but I prefer to use simple adhesive stickers.

 I would like to repeat that most countries, including India, have laws criminalizing home-distilled liquor.
 These laws are, not only because of tax reasons but also because a distillation process produces an explosive vapor (alcohol fumes).
 A makeshift distillation column (moonshine still) can explode, taking the kitchen roof away along with it.
 In addition, the first few drops will have methanol & toxic substances.
 Amateurs could harm themselves, their neighbors, and their patrons.
 This book is not a guidebook to break laws but to make you aware and abide by them.
 At the same time, promoting fermented food-craft as a medium to express one’s individuality in a safe and scientific manner.
 Hence, distillation and moonshine liquors are not covered.